 5. Put healthy snacks in front of the kids as soon as you walk in the door.

 Set up a low table in the kitchen that your kids can sit at and draw and snack.
 Worried that you'll spoil their appetites?
 Make sure the snacks are healthy.
 Crackers with peanut butter, cheese slices, carrots, olives, broccoli florets, raisins, bananas, apple slices, cucumber slices, cherry tomatoes, red pepper slices, raw or cooked green beans, hard boiled eggs, even a healthy smoothie..... anything nutritious that takes less than five minutes to prepare, or that can be prepared the night before.
 In fact, think of this snack as the first course of dinner, and make sure your kids are getting protein or vitamins from it.
 It's amazing how many more vegies kids consume when they're served as a snack rather than competing with the carbs on the dinner plate.
 Don't forget to feed yourself a bit as you prep dinner, so you recharge your own batteries.

 6. Are your kids antsy, not able to sit in one place to draw and snack?

 Put them to work and tell them how much you value their help.
 As you chop the vegies, they can put them in the bowl.
 Or they can get ingredients out of the fridge for you.
 When it's time to eat, have everyone set the table together.
-Consider a "safety tower" for little ones to work next to you.
+Consider a Safety Tower.

 What to do when your youngest is a baby or toddler who is just too tired even to sit and snack in a high chair?
 Get out the sling or baby backpack and let her watch from your back as you make dinner.